John D. Mahan, MD

 Tej Mattoo, MD, DCH, FRCP (UK), FAAP

-Professor of Pediatrics, Wayne State University School of Medicine, and Chief of Pediatric Nephrology & Hypertension and the Fellowship Program Director at the Children's Hospital of Michigan.
+Professor of Pediatrics and Urology, Vice Chair Department of Pediatrics, Wayne State University School of Medicine, and Chief of Pediatric Nephrology & Hypertension, Wayne Pediatrics.
 He did M.B., B.S and MD (Pediatrics) from the University of Kashmir, India; DCH and MRCP from the Royal College of Physicians, London, UK; and trained in Pediatric Nephrology at Guy’s Hospital, London, UK and the Albert Einstein College of Medicine, NY, USA

 Dr. Mattoo was a founding Steering Committee member of the Midwest Pediatric Nephrology Consortium (MWPNC) and is currently the Treasurer and a founding member of the Board of Directors of Pediatric Nephrology Research Consortium (PNRC).
 He has received numerous research grants, including those from the NIH/NIDDK and has authored more than 180 research publications and book chapters.
 Dr. Mattoo is currently the Section Editor (Pediatric Nephrology) of UpToDate, Editor of the International Journal of Nephrology, and is also on the Editorial Board of the journal Pediatrics.
 From 2007 to 2018, he was the Founding Editor-In-Chief of PREP® Nephrology by the American Academy of Pediatrics.
 Dr. Mattoo has won many awards, including research education, mentoring, and teaching awards by the Department of Pediatrics, teaching award by Wayne State University School of Medicine, NephCure Foundation award for research, and President’s Award by the Board of Governors of Wayne State University for excellence in service.

 Larry Greenbaum, MD, PhD